 Online courses are generating educational data at a historically unprecedented rate and scale.
 By having control over the data collection for Stanford courses delivered on Stanford OpenEdX, our researchers are rapidly accumulating usable knowledge in new data sciences of teaching and learning.
 Stanford faculty and instructional designers can use course data to iteratively improve their teaching and the university’s learning environment more broadly.

 Stanford OpenEdX also facilitates collaboration between Stanford and other institutions in joint efforts to improve education.

 Other Platforms to Choose From

 Stanford OpenEdX is one of three platforms VPOL currently supports for delivery of digital course content.
 The others are Coursera and NovoEd (formerly Venture Lab).
-Stanford University also offers online courses through the Stanford Center for Professional Development, on YouTube and iTunesU.
+Stanford University also offers online courses through the Stanford Center for Professional Development, and makes videos available through YouTube and iTunesU.

 If you would like general information about the open source platform, please see http://code.edx.org or the join the mailing list hosted on Google Groups: https://groups.google.com/forum/#!forum/edx-code.

 If you're on the Stanford University campus and interested in Stanford OpenEdX, join the email list: openedxinstructors@ lists.stanford.edu.

 Education's Digital Future is a hub for critical discussion of epochal transformation in the organization and experience of teaching and learning worldwide.
 An initiative of Stanford's Graduate School of Education, EDF assembles leaders from all of education's cognate fields to support dialogue on the scientific, political, and ethical implications of this digital revolution.